-The abduction specialist in question, one Salubrius MacKenzie (LN male human Wiz6 [diviner]), is introduced to the PCs immediately by the concerned families.
-He appears the part of the sophisticated metropolitan, but a DC 14 Wis (Insight) check is able to discern that he is concealing something beneath his debonair façade.
-A DC 16 on the check reveals that it is fear.
-If questioned, he reveals that he made a cursory inspection of the crime scenes and then began casting divination spells.
+The abduction specialist in question, one Salubrius MacKenzie (N male human MU5, 17hp), is introduced to the characters immediately by the concerned families.
+He appears the part of the sophisticated metropolitan, but characters can easily pick up a current of fear beneath his debonair façade.
+If questioned, he reveals that he made a cursory inspection of the crime scenes and then began rituals to divine what had occurred.
 Almost immediately, he learned that the Woodcock and Waldersham children were not the only two to disappear in the dark hours of the previous night.
-In fact, a total of

-36 children were taken from locations all around Toiltown but primarily from East Ending.
+In fact, a total of 36 children were taken from locations all around Toiltown but primarily from East Ending.
 They came from all social strata, principally typical urban laborer families from the city slums, with some homeless street dwellers and the two affluent children as well.
 MacKenzie was not able to determine the reason for the rash of near-simultaneous kidnappings, but was able to discern that they were all related and, even though scattered throughout a large portion of the city's poorest section, were somehow performed by the same perpetrator.